Montgomery Township, Indiana County, Pennsylvania

+Montgomery Township is a township that is located in Indiana County, Pennsylvania, United States.
+The population was 1,439 at the time of the 2020 census, a decline from the figure of 1,568 tabulated in 2010.

+History

-Montgomery Township is a township in Indiana County, Pennsylvania, United States.
-It was named in honor of John Montgomery, an early settler of Conemaugh Township and a noted Revolutionary War veteran who owned a large tract of land in present Montgomery County.
-The population was 1,439 at the 2020 census, a decline from the figure of 1,568 tabulated in 2010.
-The township includes the communities of Arcadia, Bowdertown, Cush Creek, Gipsy, Gorman Summit, Hillsdale (previously called Gettysburg), Hooverhurst, Lower Wilgus, and Upper Wilgus.
+This township was named in honor of John Montgomery, an early settler of Conemaugh Township and a noted Revolutionary War veteran who owned a large tract of land in present Montgomery County.
+It includes the communities of Arcadia, Bowdertown, Cush Creek, Gipsy, Gorman Summit, Hillsdale (previously called Gettysburg), Hooverhurst, Lower Wilgus, and Upper Wilgus.

 Geography

 According to the United States Census Bureau, the township has a total area of 28.7 square miles (74.3 km2), of which 28.7 square miles (74.2 km2) is land and 0.04 square mile (0.1 km2) (0.14%) is water.